French air force chief backs A400M after Germany row

-PARIS France's air force defended the troubled Airbus A400M military airlifter on Monday, expressing a "positive outlook" for Europe's new army plane despite German protests over missing defensive capabilities.
+PARIS (Reuters) - France's air force defended the troubled Airbus A400M military airlifter on Monday, expressing a "positive outlook" for Europe's new army plane despite German protests over missing defensive capabilities.

 The reassurance from top air force general Andre Lanata offers some respite to manufacturer Airbus after months of renewed debate over the delayed plane.